 When you tell guests that they can serve themselves, that can help them feel more at home.
-This also helps alleviate some pressure to present beautiful, restaurant-quality dishes or worry about serving sizes.
+This also alleviates some pressure to present beautiful, restaurant-quality dishes or worry about serving sizes.

 This setup allows for a relaxed environment where guests can go in and out of the kitchen as needed.
+Since everyone has different appetites and preferences, they’ll be able to go home with full bellies and happy hearts.
 The only reasons why a serve-yourself dinner party wouldn’t be ideal are if you’re worried about having enough of each type of food or you have a culinary vision of how everyone’s plates should look and taste.

 12. Be Prepared with Conversation Starters